fabiogaluppo/cpu_thread_affinity_helper/README.md

-# CPU THREAD AFFINITY HELPER
+# CPU Thread Affinity Helper

 C++ header-only utility for query or change **thread affinity** in a process